Japan to nurture production areas for farm exports

-The Japanese government plans to launch a program aimed at nurturing communities that grow farm and fishery products exclusively for export, informed sources told Jiji Press on Thursday.
+The government plans to launch a program aimed at nurturing communities that grow farm and fishery products exclusively for export, informed sources said Thursday.

 The program is part of the government's efforts to realize its goal of increasing the value of Japan's exports of agriculture, forestry and fishery products as well as food items to ¥5 trillion in 2030.